Brazil Sets Stage For Faster Rate Cuts

 All in all, the latest rate cut by the central bank is a (mostly, not entirely) surprising decision.
 “It increases our expectations that the BCB will pursue closer-to-neutrality interest rates,” Riberio said, “more quickly, with front-loading of the cutting cycle.”

-“In this sense, not only do we expect the 75bp cut to remain in coming meetings, but we also revise down our year-end Selic forecast, from 10.0% to 9.50%.
+“In this sense, not only do we expect the 75bp cut to remain in coming meetings, but we also revise down our year-end Selic forecast, from 10.0% to 9.50 percent.
 We refrain from a larger downward revision given that the bank’s market scenario forecasts are basically at target.”